A Formalization of SQL with Nulls: Conclusion

 \section{Conclusion}

 We have mechanically checked the recently proposed semantics of \SQLNull~\cite{guagliardo17} and proved the main results about its metatheory.
 Our work should be compared to two recent formalizations, \HoTTSQL~\cite{Chu17}, and \SQLCoq~\cite{Benzaken19}.
 Compared to \HoTTSQL, our representation of multisets is elementary and it does not appear straightforward to adjust \HoTTSQL to handle null values, since its treatment of predicates using homotopy type theory assumes standard two-valued logic.
 Compared to \SQLCoq, our semantics is simpler and closely modeled on the on-paper semantics of \cite{guagliardo17}, which was thoroughly tested against real database implementations.
+Our work is also the first formalization of SQL to consider queries with lateral inputs.
 On the negative side, compared to both \HoTTSQL and \SQLCoq, our formalization does not attempt to handle grouping and aggregation, but as a result it may be simpler and easier to use, when these features are not needed.

-In this paper we also presented the first ever mechanised proofs of the expressive equivalence of two-valued and three-valued SQL queries, and the correctness of rewrite rules that are valid for SQL's real semantics (including multisets and nulls).
+In this paper we also presented the first ever mechanized proofs of the expressive equivalence of two-valued and three-valued SQL queries, the first ever verified translation of relational calculus queries to SQL queries, and the correctness of rewrite rules that are valid for SQL's real semantics (including multisets and nulls).
 The diversity of recent approaches to formalizing SQL also suggests that consolidation and cross-fertilization of ideas among approaches may reap rewards, to provide a strong foundation for exploring verification of other key components of database systems.